Active Object Tracking using Context Estimation: Handling Occlusions and Detecting Missing Targets: Methods

 \subsubsection{Rewards}

-We assign positive rewards only when the context state is \textit{visible}.
-Otherwise we don't give any reward.
-As such, we compute the expected reward $\rho(\cdot)$ using belief the belief state $b(s)$ and the reward function $r(s,a)$ as
+We assign positive rewards only when the context state is \textit{visible} otherwise we do not give rewards.
+As such, we compute the expected reward $\rho(\cdot)$ using the belief state $b(s)$ and the reward function $r(s,a)$ as

+where $\psi$ denotes the coefficient for normalizing information gain and $R$ is the positive reward for successful re-targeting.
+In this study, we set the discounting factor, $\gamma$ as 0.9.